marcusoftnet/marcusoftnet.github.io/_posts/2007-02-05-hendon-band.md

 blogger_orig_url: http://www.marcusoft.net/2007/02/hendon-band.html ---
 I went to a short concert last afternoon with the Hendon band.
 This is one of the biggest bands in the Salvation and maybe elsewhere.
-So i had prepared for a real "earcleaner" but to my big <span id="SPELLING_ERROR_2" class="blsp-spelling-corrected">surprise they managed to play very controlled and balanced.
+So i had prepared for a real "earcleaner" but to my big surprise they managed to play very controlled and balanced.

 Strong, yes for sure, but also very soft where needed.
 Great to hear.